 OPEN CAPTION SCREENINGS

 At Open Caption screenings, the film’s dialogue appears directly on the screen as would subtitles for a foreign-language film.
-The JBFC is working to expand the accessibility of our programming lineup for our patrons with hearing loss, and presently offers at least one Open-Captioned matinee every Wednesday and Sunday; as of Monday, Sept.
+The JBFC is working to expand the accessibility of our programming lineup for our patrons with hearing loss, and presently offers at least one Open-Captioned screening every Wednesday and Sunday; as of Monday, Sept.
 11, 2023, we are expanding Open Caption screenings to include at least one matinee and one evening screening every Monday.
 Showtimes are available on the JBFC website, and are labeled with an “OC” icon.
 The number of showtimes offered each week may vary since Open Captions are not available for all films, but, whenever possible, the JBFC is proud to offer them for Wednesday and Sunday matinees.

 Unfortunately, captions and audio description are not available for all films shown at the JBFC.
 Movies that are older, projected on film, or independently distributed do not always have captions available.
 To see if a film offers closed captions or audio descriptions, you can navigate to the film of your choice on our website and look under the film title for the Closed Caption or Audio Description symbols.
 Alternatively, you can inquire about captioning availability at the JBFC Theater’s Customer Service Desk.
 At screenings for which closed captions are available, a selection of devices available for use can be obtained by requesting your preferred device at the Customer Service Desk as well.